freqtrade/freqtrade/docs/faq.md

 ### I'm getting the "Exchange Bittrex does not support market orders." message and cannot run my strategy

 As the message says, Bittrex does not support market orders and you have one of the [order types](configuration.md/#understand-order_types) set to "market".
-Probably your strategy was written for another exchanges in mind and sets "market" orders for "stoploss" orders, which is correct and preferable for most of other exchanges.
+Probably your strategy was written with other exchanges in mind and sets "market" orders for "stoploss" orders, which is correct and preferable for most of the exchanges supporting market orders (but not for Bittrex).

 To fix it for Bittrex, redefine order types in the strategy to use "limit" instead of "market":